rachaelbabister/blush-bakes-blog/README.md

 - Am I Responsive? - to showcase the website on different devices.
 - Balsamiq - to create Wireframes.
+- ChatGPT - to create a JSON file of all the recipes.
 - Codeanywhere - cross platform cloud IDE to deploy workspace environment to Github.
+- Cloudinary - cloud based storage for images.
 - Font Awesome - to use icons on the website.
 - Github - to store and dislay all files and assets for the website.
 - Google Fonts - to import the fonts used on the website.
+- Google Image Search - to find images for the recipes.
 - Google Dev Tools - to troubleshoot, test and solve issues with any styling.
+- Heroku - for hosting and deployment of the site.
 - Lighthouse - to test the accessibility of the site.
 - Lucid - to create my Data Models.
+- Photoshop 2023 - to optimise images for the website.
 - W3C Markup Validator - to check the source code of my html files for any bugs.
 - W3C CSS Validator - to check the source code of my css file for any bugs.
-- Photoshop 2023 - to optimise images for the website.

-Add any frameworks, libraries or programs used while creating your project.

 ### Deployment

 I used Github Pages to deploy the live website.
 To deploy a website on Github, follow these steps: